 See the update on the Prime Minister's challenge fund for Glos on the appointments tab.

-A patient Group meeting was held on Tuesday 24th March 2015 at the surgery.
-The report is now available.
+A patient Group meeting will be held on Wednesday 16th March 2016 at the surgery.
 If you are not already part of the patient group and would like to get involved please speak to reception.
 We correspond mainly by e-mail and hold occasional meetings at the practice.

 Health visitor drop in clinic started in February 2015 - see "clinics and services" for details.